 3. Have a sense of security

 If your credit card is stolen, you won’t be held liable for any purchases you didn’t make.
 It’s important to always monitor your credit card statements for any suspicious activity.
 This can typically be done by accessing your account via the website or mobile app of your credit card issuer.
-If you detect any unauthorized activity on your credit card, report it to customer service immediately.
+If you detect any unauthorized activity on your credit card, report it immediately.
 A new credit card will be provided to you if the card was lost or stolen, and the account was compromised.

 4. Have help with emergencies

+Why should college students have credit cards?
 An important benefit of having a credit card in college is that you’ll have money available if or when an emergency arises.
 This can bring comfort to parents knowing that if something were to happen, their child would have access to funds in their time of need.
 Whether you need money for emergency health care, car repairs, or a trip, your credit card can be a lifesaver.

 5. Build credit and establish a credit history

 “Helped me build credit at the age of 19.
-It’s good to start young and learn responsible spending habits!” - Anonymous
+It’s good to start young and learn responsible spending habits!” - Anonymous 1FBUSA review

-6. Earn cardholder perks
+6. Receive cardholder perks

 7. Receive more favorable auto loan rates

-In the worst case scenario, you may be denied for an auto loan all together.
+In the worst case scenario, you may be denied an auto loan all together.
 While having a credit card won’t guarantee you’ll be able to purchase a car with the most favorable auto loan rates available, responsible card usage will certainly put you on the right track.